High-dimensional regression with potential prior information on variable importance: Introduction

 Whilst the one of the goals of the Lasso and the many related penalised regression procedures is to determine which variables are relevant, in many settings, some vague prior information on the relative importance of the variables may be available.

 One instance of this concerns the scaling of variables so they have the same empirical variance before performing the Lasso optimisation \eqref{eq:lasso}.
 This practice is very common and is carried out by default in many software packages including the highly popular \texttt{glmnet} \citep{friedman2010regularization}.
 The rationale for this is to ensure that all of the coefficients are treated in a balanced way; otherwise, coefficients corresponding to variables with large empirical variances will effectively experience very little shrinkage whereas those corresponding to variables with small variances will be penalised heavily.
 On the other hand, any information that may be encoded in the scale of the columns of $X$ is lost.
 For example, in a setting where one may expect measurement error to be distributed evenly over the variables, it is reasonable to suspect that variables with larger observed variance will be less corrupted by the error and hence contain more underlying signal.
-Perhaps as a result of this, it is also common to remove columns with the smallest variance as a pre-processing step\footnote{See for example \url{https://www.kdnuggets.com/2015/05/7-methods-data-dimensionality-reduction.html}}.
-This is however a somewhat crude way of using this potential information, and invites the possibility of the scale information being used more systematically.
+Perhaps as a result of this, it is also common to remove columns with the smallest variance as part of pre-processing, a step known in the machine learning community as applying a `low variance filter' (see for example \citet{filter2014seven,singh2017novel,abou2018comparative,langkun2020feature,saputra2018botnet,kalambe2020descriptor}).
+This is however a somewhat crude way of using this potential information, and may eliminate important variables that happen to have a small variation, a risk which the practice of scaling variables aims to mitigate.

 Another example of potential prior information being available concerns regression on lagged times series data when estimating autoregressive processes.
 It is natural to assumed that the importance of the historical data typically decreases with increasing lag, though seasonality considerations may also be incorporated into a final ordering among the predictors.
 An a priori ordering or partial ordering on variables could arise for many other reasons, and in this paper we will focus on the more general question of how such information can be used to improve the final fit.